k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 </studio>

 Note that Shared Objects are not independent objects in a project and therefore cannot be deployed as stand-alone items.
-You must re-deploy the object using the updated Shared Object to make the change in a shared object available in the Fabric server.
-For example, when an interface is updated, all LU using this interface should be re-deployed to make this change effective.
+You must re-deploy the LUs that use these objects in order to bring the changes into effect.
+For example, when an interface is updated, all LUs that use this interface should be re-deployed.

 ### Soft Deploy